ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.1 - Snort

 To showcase how to automate a network intrusion detection and intrusion prevention system in a security environment, this lab take you through managing a Snort IDS instance.
-Snort can analyze network traffic and compare it against given rule sets.
+Snort analyzes network traffic and compare it against given rule sets.
 In this lab, Snort is installed on a Red Hat Enterprise Linux machine.
-Ansible interacts with this Snort installation via accessing the Linux node over SSH.
+Ansible interacts with the Snort installation via accessing the RHEL node over SSH.

 ## Step 3.2 - Accessing the Snort server

-To be able to SSH to the Red Hat Enterprise Linux machine with Snort installation, we need to to find it's IP address.
-To do this, we need to read the information about the Snort node on the inventory on your control host `ansible`.
-This can be done in one single command:
+In order to connect to the Snort installation, we need to to find the IP address of the machine it is installed on.
+First, make sure you are connected to your control host `ansible`.
+Then, to get the IP address of the Snort machine, you can look up the information about the Snort node on the inventory file `~/lab_inventory/hosts`.
+This can be done in a single command:

 ```bash
 [student<X>@ansible ~]$ grep snort ~/lab_inventory/hosts